Alberta Children's Hospital Research Institute

 I now live in: Calgary, AB

-I completed my training/education at: the University of Calgary
+I completed my training/education at: Bachelor's degree in Computing Science at Dalhousie University, PhD in Computer Science from the University of Calgary

 When I was